Vostok-2 mission: First day in space

 Return to Earth

-On the morning of August 7, during the 17th orbit, the automated system oriented the spacecraft for the braking maneuver, which was initiated around 09:57 and lasted 40 seconds.
-Titov expected the separation between his reentry capsule and the instrument module some 10 seconds after the engine shutdown and he apparently heard the explosion of pyrotechnic devices cutting belts, which tied the ball-shaped capsule to the instrument module.
-Titov reported the normal separation to ground control, however seconds later he discovered that lights on the control console in the cabin, which were powered from the instrument module, remained on.
+On the morning of August 7, during the 17th orbit, the automated system oriented the Vostok-2 for the braking maneuver, which was initiated around 09:57 Moscow Time and lasted 40 seconds.
+Titov expected the separation between his reentry capsule and the instrument module some 10 seconds after the engine shutdown and he apparently heard the explosion of pyrotechnic devices cutting metallic straps, which tied the ball-shaped capsule to the instrument module.
+Titov reported the normal separation to ground control, however a moment later, he discovered that lights on the control console in the cabin, which were powered from the instrument module, had still remained on.
 Clearly, the separation did not happen.
-Titov was informed about the problems during Gagarin's reentry and could assume that a similar situation was developing during his mission.
-Fortunately, the tumbling, which followed the first Vostok's engine shutdown, did not take place.
+Titov knew about the problems that Gagarin had experienced during his reentry and assumed that he had a similar glitch.
+Fortunately, the tumbling, which followed the engine shutdown on Gagarin's Vostok, did not take place.
 (509)

 According to Titov, the separation between the reentry capsule and the instrument module finally took place around 10:07, followed by the chaotic tumbling of his cabin in various directions.
 Flames were now raging behind the window tearing pieces of thermal insulation off the spacecraft.
 A layer of sooth started slowly crawling across the window glass.
 As capsule approached maximum loads, Titov's vision became blurry and tears started flowing.
-Fortunately, after few dozen seconds the pressure subsided and he could breath again.
+Fortunately, after few dozen seconds the pressure subsided and he could breath freely again.

 Following the reentry, Titov ejected from the spacecraft.
 A moment before the catapult rocketed him out of the cabin, Titov was distracted by a peeling piece of interior insulation, which was probably torn off after the jettisoning of the hatch.
 He slightly turned his head away from a prescribed ejection position and the following jolt of the ejection caused his nose to hit the helmet interior.
 As he soared away from his capsule on the ejection seat, several drops of blood from his injured nose fell onto the glass of the helmet.
 After several wild turns caused by the messy opening of the stabilization parachute, the seat started smooth descent toward cloudy mist below with only few breaks revealing the ground.
 The next jolt thrown Titov away from his seat and the main parachute opened next.
 This time his feet were hit, apparently by the separation of the emergency supply kit.
 (509)

 Titov then pierced the clouds and finally saw the ground below -- fields, a railway with a moving freight train, a river, villages.
 His descent seemed smooth until, suddenly, a backup parachute came out and hanged below, repeating the situation in Gagarin's landing.
 To prevent tangling in the spare chute with his feet, Titov tried to hold it with his hand as far away as possible.
 As he descended to an altitude of one kilometer, the spare parachute started unfurling.
-In process, it started spiraling around the main parachute almost all the way to its canopy.
-All Titov's attempts to get the spare parachute out of the way failed, until the second canopy finally opened.
+In process, it also began spiraling around the main parachute almost all the way to its canopy.
+All Titov's attempts to get the spare parachute out of the way were fruitless, until the second canopy finally opened.

-According to the official statistics, Titov's landing took place at 10:11 near the village of Krasny Kut in Saratov Region.
+According to the official statistics, Titov's landing took place at 10:11 near the village of Krasny Kut in the Saratov Region.
 Vostok-2 mission lasted 25 hours 18 minutes.
 The spacecraft covered 703,143 kilometers.
-(505) As his backup Nikolaev asked Titov about the flight, Titov reportedly replied: "Andruykha, train your vestibular system!"
+(505) When his backup Nikolaev asked Titov about the flight, Titov reportedly replied: "Andruykha, train your vestibular system!"

 Along with many awards and privileges for Titov and his family members, the Soviet of Ministers decreed to pay Titov 15,000 rubles from its reserve fund -- an unprecedented amount of money by Soviet standards.
 (465)

-Page author: Anatoly Zak; Last update: March 2, 2015
+Page author: Anatoly Zak; Last update: August 6, 2016

 All rights reserved

-In Sochi, Crimea, Korolev (left), Yazdovsky (center) and Kamanin hotly debated the possible duration of the second Vostok mission.
+In Sochi, Crimea, Korolev (left), Yazdovsky and Kamanin hotly debated the possible duration of the second Vostok mission.